 A set name can contain alphanumeric and nonalphanumeric characters, but it cannot contain non-Latin characters.
+On Linux OS, the names can have a maximum of 200 characters.
 On Windows OS, there is no length restriction.
-However, a maximum of 40 characters is recommended.
+However, a maximum of 40 characters is recommended on all platforms.